 WATCH DR. WESLEY ROBINSON-MCNEESE NARRATE “FACE TO FACE” – AN AFRICAN AMERICAN’S FEAR OF VIOLENT RACISM, FILMED AT THE SITE OF THE 1908 RACE RIOT https://vimeo.com/360603422

-The riot was started by a white mob that went on a rampage through a prosperous neighborhood of African American homes and businesses in an area between Mason and Madison, and 9th and 12th Streets, destroying at least 40 houses and businesses.
-Two leading Black citizens of Springfield were lynched: Scott Burton, 56 who was a local barber and William Donnegan, 80 who was married to a white woman.
-Both men were beaten to unconsciousness and lynched, creating areas of flashpoint tension between rioters and the militia that attempted to protect the dignity of Burton and later Donnegan.
-At least four other bystanders died as a result of the riots, and 4 rioters were killed by the militia or friendly fire.
+The riot was started by a white mob that went on a rampage through a neighborhood of prosperous African American homes and businesses in an area between Mason and Madison, and 9th and 12th Streets, destroying at least 40 houses and businesses.
+Two leading Black citizens of Springfield were lynched: Scott Burton, 56, who was a local barber and William Donnegan, 80, who was married to a white woman.
+Both men were beaten to unconsciousness and killed.
+At least four other bystanders died as a result of the riots, and four rioters were killed by the militia or friendly fire.
 Uncounted others were injured.

-A major archaeological project was conducted at the Race Riot Site between 2014 and 2019 by Fever River Research, an outstanding archaeological cultural resource management firm.
+A major archaeological project was conducted at the Race Riot Site between 2014 and 2019 by Fever River Research, an outstanding cultural resource management firm.
 They have recovered vivid material testimony of the race riot, significantly amplifying written documentation.
 The processing of collections is currently ongoing.
-Their team recovered the foundations of five of the dozens of homes that were burned and destroyed during the riot.
-Other evidence of African American life was recovered such as clothes and books from burned trunks and dressers.
+The excavations revealed the foundations of five of the dozens of homes that were burned and destroyed during the riot.
+Other evidence of African American life such as clothes and books from burned trunks and dressers also was recovered.
 These are currently undergoing preservation. (above) Week 1: clearing the surface of Excavation Locus 1 at the Race Riot Site

 The AACRN designation recognizes the Race Riot Site as an important part of our nation’s history.
 Ideally, it will help efforts to preserve the remaining footprints of the affected neighborhood.
 Ultimately, the Race Riot Site should be named as a National Historic Monument and unit of the National Park System.
 This will require Congressional action and a successful request to the Department of the Interior under which the National Park System operates.
 On December 26, 2020 Springfield’s newspaper, State Journal-Register, reported (article by Brenden Moore) that Congress has approved funding for the study that can lead to the NPS designation.
 That funding will pay for a special resource study to determine which NPS designation the Race Riot Site should receive, and that will be evaluated by the U.S. Department of the Interior.
 The department is also tasked with considering other (i.e., non NPS) alternatives for the preservation, protection and interpretation of the study area that could be provided by the local, state and federal governments and private and nonprofit organizations.
 It is estimated that the study, with its conclusions and recommendations, will be completed in the coming three years and then presented to the appropriate congressional committees.
 The effort in Springfield has received significant, bipartisan support at all levels of government.